 This is quite possibly the most important trait of a good agent.
 If you meet with an agent and they don’t seem to understand your situation, there’s no shame in looking elsewhere.
 Everyone’s health needs are different, and every agent’s expertise is different.
 If your needs and their expertise don’t match up, you’re better off moving on.

 During your meeting, discuss the agent’s experience, and get a feel for where the majority of their business comes from.
-If you’re looking for a Medicare plan, you’ll want a Medicare agent with some practical know-how regarding senior health needs.
+If you’re looking for a Medicare insurance plan, you’ll want a licensed agent with some practical know-how regarding senior health needs.

 Check the designations an agent has to see where their expertise and knowledge lies.